 It may be unclear how the all-new Tundra, and its new 5.7-liter motor and six-speed gearbox, received a predicted above average reliability score – especially after camshaft issues could still impact some of the first built 5.7-liter V8 trucks - while the redesigned Silverado 1500 is considered too new to forecast.

 Mr. Fisher says the predicted reliability rating is based on Toyota's long history in CR reader survey results showing all Toyota cars and trucks, including the Tundra, consistently achieving above average reliability.
 Consumer Reports holds the same expectation for this version of the pickup.

 Mr. Fisher adds that if Chevrolet cars and trucks had received similar high marks in past CR reader surveys, the Silverado also would have been given a predicted reliability rating of above average, like the Tundra.

-think so too after looking at the tow rating of the Tundra versus the
+You might think so too after looking at the tow rating of the Tundra versus the Chevrolet Silverado 2500HD.

 Consumer Reports says they'll print a correction for the Silverado HD towing capacity in the next issue.

 The Tundra beat all the heavy duty diesel pickups in CR’s 0 to 60-mph acceleration tests towing the 7,400-pounds trailer.
 The three-quarter-ton acceleration tests appear to have similar results to what we found during our recent Heavy Duty Shootout, which was done testing one-ton diesels.

 The Chevrolet Silverado 2500 was determined to be the best heavy duty pickup over the Dodge Ram 2500 and Ford F-250 Super Duty.
 But like the light duty pickups, towing acceleration performance 0 to 60 did not play a role in the scores.